lugu/qiloop/doc/NOTES.md

 Each service registered to the service directory (described below) is given a unique identifier.
-The service identifier act as a namespace for the objects associated with the service.
+The service identifier act as a namespace for objects associated with the service.

 #### Object ID